 Newborn Metabolic Screening Programme

-Since that time developments in both technology and knowledge about metabolic disorders as well as treatments available, has led to developments in screening so that we are now screening for 28 disorders.
+Since that time developments in both technology and knowledge about metabolic disorders as well as treatments available, has led to developments in screening so that we are now screening for over 20 disorders.

 Purpose of screening